aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/slicer/_index.md

 ### setStyleType(SlicerStyleType) {#setStyleType-slicerstyletype-}

 <b>@deprecated.</b> Please use the 'styleType' property instead.
-Specify the type of Built-in slicer style the default type is SlicerStyleLight1
+Specify the type of Built-in slicer style.
+The default type is SlicerStyleLight1.

 ```javascript
 setStyleType(value: SlicerStyleType) : void;